wanghaisheng/responsive-landing-page-starter/content/blog/en/the-functions-that-arent-pure.md

 }
 ```

-The `max` function takes two arguments, two numbers, and returns larger of them.
-Notice that this function does not access or modifies any values from outside function scope, so it is a `pure function`.
+The `max` function takes two arguments, two numbers, and returns the largest of them.
+Notice that this function does not access or modify any values from outside function scope, so it is a _pure function_.
 We can be sure that calling this function with arguments `2` and `7` will ALWAYS return `7`.

-To better understand this concept let's take a closer look a closer look at the other side of the same coin - the various ways of breaking function purity.
+To better understand this concept, let's take a closer look at the other side of the coin - the various ways of breaking function purity.

 ## Impure Functions

-The `impure function` is the function that has side effects - it is modifying or accessing values from outside function scope (outside of function body).
+An **impure function** is a function that has side effects - it is modifying or accessing values from outside function scope (outside of function body).

-### Quite obvious side effects
+### Quite Obvious Side Effects

-The simplest example is the function that modifies the external property to store a state.
+The simplest example is a function that modifies an external property to store a state.

 ```
 val loalScore = 0